anmaja/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a repo created for the Coursera course 'The Data Scientist’s Toolbox'
+This is a repo created for the Coursera course 'The Data Scientist’s Toolbox'.